-VI.
-SUMMARY AND IMPLICATIONS OF RESULTS
+6. SUMMARY AND IMPLICATIONS OF RESULTS

-Our research establishes that keyboard acoustic eavesdropping attacks are affected by three variables, namely, typing style, type of input data, and detection technique.
+Our research establishes that keyboard acoustic eavesdropping attacks are affected by three variables, namely, detection technique, typing style, and type of input data.
 Below we outline some of the insights that our research provides vis-a-vis these variables.